wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/update-asset-info-transaction.md

 ## Fee

-The minimum fee for an update asset info transaction is 0.001 WAVES, in case of a [smart asset](/en/blockchain/token/smart-asset) 0.005 WAVES.
+The minimum fee for an Update Asset Info transaction is 0.001 WAVES, in case of a [smart asset](/en/blockchain/token/smart-asset) 0.005 WAVES.

 If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.